 19. Speaking of character breakfasts, Breakfast with Minnie and Friends is the only character dining experience located in Disneyland Park.
 Make a reservation for the first seating of the day, and you’ll get in before the crowds.
 While other families are lined up waiting to get inside, you can enter the park in the gates to the far left hand side just by having a breakfast reservation.
 You’ll only have access to the Plaza Inn for your breakfast until the park opens, but seeing as you’re already inside the park, you have a pretty great head start on your day!

 20. One last thing about character dining… you probably already know that kids 2 and under get into the Disneyland free.
-But, they also eat free at any of the all-you-care-to-eat restaurants at Disneyland, including the character dining locations and Big Thunder Ranch Barbecue.
+But, they also eat free at any of the all-you-care-to-eat restaurants at Disneyland, including the character dining locations.

 22. No Disneyland secrets list is complete without mentioning hidden Mickeys.
 Disney imagineers and artists will oftentimes stamp their work with a Mickey silhouette.
 These hidden Mickeys can be found throughout the entire Disneyland Resort – in attraction queues, inside attractions, on store signs and more.
 It is fun to see how many hidden Mickeys your family can find.